Across

 The plane flew across the ocean.

-(Meaning: The plane traveled through the expanse of the ocean.)
+(Meaning: The plane travelled through the expanse of the ocean.)

 In these examples, across is used to indicate movement or passage through a particular space or area.